technosophos/helm-template/README.md

 ### Flags:

 ```
+  -x, --execute stringArray   only execute the given templates.
+  -h, --help                  help for template
+      --kube-version string   the Kubernetes version used as Capabilities.KubeVersion.Major/Minor (e.g. v1.7)
+  -n, --namespace string      namespace (default "NAMESPACE")
       --notes                 show the computed NOTES.txt file as well.
+  -r, --release string        release name (default "RELEASE-NAME")
-      --set string          set values on the command line.
+      --set stringArray       set values on the command line.
 See 'helm install -h'
   -f, --values valueFiles     specify one or more YAML files of values (default [])
   -v, --verbose               show the computed YAML values as well.
 ```